SAP-samples/teched2025-XP265/exercises/ex2/README.md

    - Locate the **"Drill Down"** filtering options below the **Runtime Logs** section

 2. **Filter by application instance:**
+Since our production setup runs across multiple instances, we'll focus specifically on the runtime logs from a single instance.
+Let's apply a filter to isolate these logs.
    - Use the **Filter** controls to filter on a specific instance (e.g., instance with Name **"0"**)
    - Observe how this isolates runtime events for a single application instance